An effective Chebotarev density theorem for families of number fields, with an application to $\ell$-torsion in class groups: Verifying the conditions of the zero density theorem for families of Dedekind zeta functions

 \subsubsection{$G \simeq D_p$, $p$ an odd prime}

 We think of $D_p$ (with $p$ an odd prime) as the group of order $2p$ of symmetries on a regular $p$-gon, acting in the usual way.
 Thus $D_p$ has one nontrivial, proper normal subgroup, namely $C_p$; this subgroup certainly appears as the kernel of the (one-dimensional) sign representation.
 Thus we must consider the corresponding counting problem for fixed fields $\tilde{K}^{C_p}$.
-Motivated by Table \ref{table_Dp} in \S \ref{sec_table_Dp}, we restrict the inertia type $\Iscr$ to the conjugacy class $[(2 \; p)(3 \; \; (p-1))\cdots(\frac{p+1}{2} \; \frac{p+3}{2})]$, that is the conjugacy class of reflections (each with with $(p+1)/2$ orbits acting on $p$ elements).
-(As per Remark \ref{remark_H_gen_G}, we observe that the elements in $\Iscr$ generate $D_p$.)
+We restrict the inertia type $\Iscr$ to the conjugacy class $[(2 \; p)(3 \; \; (p-1))\cdots(\frac{p+1}{2} \; \frac{p+3}{2})]$, that is the conjugacy class of reflections (each with with $(p+1)/2$ orbits acting on $p$ elements).